aanisa/code_challenge_4/README.md

 ## TODO

 ### Base Mode
-[ ] - Mongo does not seem to be connecting correctly.
+[X] - Mongo does not seem to be connecting correctly. var mongoURI = "mongodb://localhost:2701/realestate";
+•Mongo uses port 27017.
+In order for mongo to work, the correct port number needs to be used.
+In this case, the last number, 7, was left out; therefore, mongo was unable to connect to the server.

 [X] - The models have a conflict. var Apartments = mongoose.model("listings", ApartmentSchema, "listings");